dPhantum/syDB/README.md

 		'tree_type'=>'fruit bearing'),
 	rows => 100  // Tell the ORM how many rows you want ));
-// Now simply as for them in an array
+// Now simply ask for them in an array
 $Fruits = $Fruits->getData(); // No iteration needed! sweet!

 </code>